-There a variety of ways to get involved with Hunters for the Hungry for hunters and non-hunters alike.
+There a variety of ways to get involved with Hunters for the Hungry for both hunters and non-hunters.